MIT Sloan School of Management: Academics

 In a 2014 article, the school's Dewey Library was rated the best business school library in the country.
 In 2016, the school's MBA program was ranked #2 worldwide for social and environmental impact by Corporate Knights magazine.

+Global offices

+MIT Sloan operates two global offices, the MIT Sloan Latin America Office (MSLAO) in Santiago, Chile, and the MIT Sloan Office for Southeast Asian Nations (MSAO) in Bangkok, Thailand.
+MSLAO opened in 2013, and MSAO is expected to open in October 2024.

 Student life

 MIT Sloan students and alumni informally call themselves Sloanies.
 The MIT Sloan culture is similar to, but also distinct from, overall MIT culture, and is influenced most strongly by its MBA program.
 MBA students come from more than 60 countries every year, with just over half coming from North America, and 60% holding US citizenship.
 Prior to business school, engineering is the most popular undergraduate major among students.
 46% of the class is female.